-- If necessary, rearrange the order of the rules by clicking on when the cursor hovers the rule.
+- 13. In the upper banner in the rule, you can: - If necessary, rearrange the order of the rules by clicking on is when the cursor hovers the rule.
 Each rule displays its line number in the banner. - Disable rule.
 For more information, refer to the section Disabling security rules. - Indicate the intent of the rule, according to predefined categories: